Oodie’s having a huge Black Friday sale on blanket hoodies

 These wearable blankets are perfect for when the temperature drops

 Blanket hoodies are one of this winter’s hottest buys – and one brand in particular dominates the market: Oodie.
-And its just kicked off its Black Friday sale with 60 per cent off everything.
+And its Black Friday sale is here with 60 per cent off everything.

 The cult plain and printed blanket hoodies are available for just £35 between now and Black Friday, which is a £55 saving on the usual price.
 Here are just a few of the designs to make a beeline for, including options for kids.